LuigiBlood/marvelous-translation/AnotherTreasureIsland/readme.md

 # Marvelous \~Another Treasure Island\~ Translation

+This is a translation project of Marvelous \~Mōhitotsu no Takarajima\~ (マーヴェラス ～もうひとつの宝島～).
 Original Translation Project by tashi and DackR.
-This project is aimed to improve the translation as well as making it easier to edit, it uses the original files from the project.
+This project is aimed to massively improve the translation as well as making it easier to edit, it used the original files from the project as a base.

 Currently being translated in English & French.

 ## Staff
-- LuigiBlood - Project Leader & Code Hacking
+- LuigiBlood - Project Leader, Code Hacking, Graphics, Text Editing
 - /dev/urandom - Font Design

 English Version:
 - tashi - Original Japanese to English Text Translation
-- DackR - English Text Editing & Graphics
+- DackR - English Text Editing, Graphics
-- bluesun - Japanese to English Retranslation
+- bluesun - English Retranslation,

 French Version (based from the works of the English Version):
-- Lestat - French Graphics
+- pinktagada - French Text Translation
-- pinktagada - English to French Text Translation
+- Lestat - French Graphics, Translation

 Special Thanks:
 - FuSoYa - For dealing with the compression
-- terminator2k2
+- terminator2k2 - For giving us some save files
 - NukeOTron

+Original Translation Project by: tashi & DackR

 ## Debugging
 A Lua script for Mesen has been provided , which tells on screen which text ID is being managed, as well as recalculating the text pointers as they are generated at boot by the game.
 The recalculation works in a way that allows us to use save states across several versions of the ROM, making it a lot easier to do quick debugging of changes.